therealpadams/habitat/CODE_OF_CONDUCT.md

 including mentoring, teaching, and connecting with other members of the community.

 Be careful in the words that you choose.
 Be kind to others.
 Practice empathy.
 Don't insult or put down others.
-Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
+Remember that sexist, racist, ableist and other exclusionary jokes can be offensive to those around you.
 If you think your conversation is making another community member uncomfortable _or_ if they tell you so, stop immediately, make amends, and move forward.